 A consequence of shared memory is that threads can accidentally overwrite data residing in shared memory.
 A race condition can occur whenever two operations incorrectly update a shared value.
 When that shared value is data, a special type of race condition called a data race can arise.
 Synchronization constructs (mutexes, semaphores, etc.) help to guarantee program correctness by ensuring that threads execute one at a time when updating shared variables.

 - Be mindful when using synchronization constructs

 Synchronization inherently introduces points of serial computation in an otherwise parallel program.
 It is therefore important to be aware of how one uses synchronization concepts.
 The set of operations that must run atomically is referred to as a critical section.
 If a critical section is too big, the threads will execute serially, yielding no improvement in runtime.
 Use synchronization constructs sloppily, and situations like deadlock may inadvertently arise.
 A good strategy is to have threads employ local variables as much as possible and update shared variables only when necessary.

 - Not all components of a program are parallelizable

-Some programs necessarily have large serial components which can hinder a multithreaded program’s performance on multiple cores (e.g., Amdahl’s Law).
+Some programs necessarily have large serial components that can hinder a multithreaded program’s performance on multiple cores (e.g., Amdahl’s Law).
 Even when a high percentage of a program is parallelizable, speedup is rarely linear.
 Readers are also encouraged to look at other metrics such as efficiency and scalability when ascertaining the performance of their programs.

 This chapter is meant to give a taste of concurrency topics with threads; it is by no means exhaustive.
-To learn more about programming with POSIX threads and OpenMP check out the excellent tutorials on Pthreads and OpenMP by Blaise Barney from Lawrence Livermore National Labs.
+To learn more about programming with POSIX threads and OpenMP, check out the excellent tutorials on Pthreads and OpenMP by Blaise Barney from Lawrence Livermore National Labs.
 For automated tools for debugging parallel programs, readers are encouraged to check out the Helgrind and DRD Valgrind tools.